 Elevation 3330 in downtown Great Falls is hosting an invitation-only viewing party of the program.

-says of the show: "Lip Sync to the Rescue is an interactive countdown special where viewers vote for their favorite video of performances featuring first responders channeling their inner pop stars and lip-syncing to hit music, a trend that began with the #LipSyncChallenge.
+The CBS website says of the show: "Lip Sync to the Rescue is an interactive countdown special where viewers vote for their favorite video of performances featuring first responders channeling their inner pop stars and lip-syncing to hit music, a trend that began with the #LipSyncChallenge.
 The winner will be announced LIVE during the broadcast.
 On Lip Sync to the Rescue, the Top 10 videos selected will be revealed during the show, which films in front of an audience of first responders, family, and friends.
 Two videos will advance to the LIVE vote on Twitter during the broadcast to crown a winner."

 (APRIL 25, 2019) The Great Falls Police Department is one of 30 agencies whose lip sync video could appear on a CBS special, “Lip Sync to the Rescue.”